May 7th, 2026

 Marina’s Team – Daruy dobro Ukrayina (Give Good Ukraine)

-• Food and hygiene kits were distributed to 150 internally displaced families in Pyatikhatki.
+• Food and hygiene kits were distributed to 150 internally displaced families in Piatykhatky.

 Dina’s Team – Vilʹni lyudy, vilʹna krayina (Free People, Free Country)

-• 328 packages distributed in Kanev, Kremenchuk, Poltava, and Dnipro.
+• 328 packages distributed in Kaniv, Kremenchuk, Poltava, and Dnipro.

 • Served 1,390 meals in the soup kitchen in Kharkiv.